A photo of the NYC Skyline

 Common Hate Crime Defenses

-Successfully defending against hate crime charges requires a thorough understanding of both the underlying offense and the hate crime enhancement.
+Successfully defending against hate crime arrests requires a thorough understanding of both the underlying offense and the hate crime enhancement.
 Some common defenses include:

 Lack of evidence: The prosecution must prove beyond a reasonable doubt that you committed the underlying offense and that it was motivated by bias or prejudice.
 If there’s insufficient evidence to support evidence, it could affect the prosecution’s case.